eLPog/To_Do_List_Backend/Readme.md

 * send all the tasks on email

-## Logs and errors data save: ##

-* The application saves all user logins/logoffs and errors to a file.
-The file path is set in environment variables.

 ## Database: ##

 * The application is built on a relational database.
 All data needed to properly connect to the database should be implemented as environment variables